Qualytics/userguide/docs/add-datastores/timescale-db.md

 ![use-existing-enrichment-datastore](../assets/datastores/timescale-db/finish-datastore-light.png#only-light)
 ![use-existing-enrichment-datastore](../assets/datastores/timescale-db/finish-datastore-dark.png#only-dark)

-When the configuration process is finished, a modal will display a **success message** indicating that **your data has been successfully added**.
+When the configuration process is finished, a modal window will display and a **success flash message** stating that **your data has been successfully added**.

 ![success-message](../assets/datastores/timescale-db/success-message-light.png#only-light)
 ![success-message](../assets/datastores/timescale-db/success-message-dark.png#only-dark)